Exploring Wide Range Flow Metering with Differential Pressure Technology and Modified Venturi Tube Design

 Design and Operational Advantages of Modified Venturi Meters

-For years, the range attributed to Venturi meter performance has been incorrectly stated to be 3:1 or 5:1 on flow when, in actuality, the true range of the modified, short form Venturi meter can be 50:1 or 100:1 or greater because the largest error source is developed by the differential pressure transmitter.
+For years, the range attributed to Venturi meter performance has been incorrectly stated to be 3:1 or 5:1 on flow when, in actuality, the true range of the modified, short-form Venturi meter can be 50:1 or 100:1 or greater because the largest error source is developed by the differential pressure transmitter.
 As seen in the following examples, using the correct differential pressure transmitter model, including multiple transmitters in a system, can result in far wider ranges than previously thought.

-Consideration for using a modified, short form Venturi should be based on a number of operational advantages of this technology.
+Consideration for using a modified, short-form Venturi should be based on a number of operational advantages of this technology.
 With a factory bench calibration, modified Venturi meters have a basic accuracy of +/- 0.5%.
 When a laboratory flow calibration is applied, modified Venturi meter accuracy is improved to +/- 0.25%.
 These accuracies can be maintained across a wide flow rate range, making it a more versatile choice for many different applications.

 Additionally, they: